 The development partners in the project are Woodside Energy (operator, 16.67%), BHP Billiton Petroleum (North West Shelf) (16.67%), BP Developments Australia (16.67%), Chevron Australia (16.67%), Japan Australia LNG (16.67%) and Shell Development (Australia) (16.67%).

 The overall investment for the development of the field is estimated to be A$1.2bn (approximately $1bn).
 The gas field will supply approximately 140 million barrels of oil equivalent (MMboe) to the Karratha Gas Plant (KGP) onshore.

 The Persephone field was discovered in December 2006 by drilling the Persephone-1 well.
 The vertical exploration well was drilled by the Transocean semi-submersible drilling rig Sedco 703 to a total depth of 3,366m.
 The well encountered 151m true vertical depth (TVD) gross gas column in Bathonian age sands of the Legendre Formation.

 Subsea production and well equipment will include a valve manifold, a 6.9km-long and 12in-diameter flexible flowline, rigid diverless spools between the wells and the manifold, and a 7.2km electro-hydraulic umbilical (EHU).
-A primary installation vessel including remotely operated underwater vehicles (ROV) are expected to be used for the installation.
+A primary installation vessel, including remotely operated underwater vehicles (ROV), is expected to be used for the installation.